tombomba/tombomba.github.io/_drafts/2022-05-18-hatching-2022-big-bird.md

 ---
-layout: post
+layout: float
 title: "Hatching (2022)"
 excerpt: "Finnish horror with a psychological edge."
 emoji: "💀"
 media:
   image: hatching-2022-poster.jpg
-  style: poster right
+  style: poster right jumbo pull tilt
   alt: "Finnish poster art: A family wears paper masks during group photo"
 ---
 "Hatching" (orig.
 "Pahanhoutoja") is Finnish family horror with a hard psychological edge.
 Story is about a girl who finds a strange bird's egg in the forest, brings it home to suburbia, and watches it grow larger and larger until one evening the egg hatches and a huge, ugly bird-thing emerges.
 She loves it as you might a child, and the creature transforms under her care, becoming almost recognizably human.
 It then develops needs of its own, and begins to roam.